Different Mattress Types Guide

 The Talalay method has two additional steps.
 The mixture is vacuum-sealed and frozen after the latex sap is blended with the vulcanizing agent.
 This transforms the frozen foam into a gel.
 After freezing, the gel is heat-treated.
 This process of vacuum-sealing and freezing results in softer rubber foams that are more flexible and feel more luxurious than their Dunlop-processed counterparts.
 This also makes them generally more expensive than Dunlop-processed latex.

 Synthetic latex is made from petroleum-based chemicals and designed to mimic natural latex’s properties.
-While it is hypoallergenic, durable, and more affordable, it lacks natural latex’s natural characteristics and can off-gas chemicals.ⓘ The chemical odor given off from a new mattress—the smell is harmless and is usually gone within the first few days .
+While it is hypoallergenic, durable, and more affordable, it lacks the characteristics of natural latex and can off-gas chemicals.ⓘ The chemical odor given off from a new mattress—the smell is harmless and is usually gone within the first few days .

 Finally, there is blended latex, which is a mix of natural latex and synthetic latex.
 These mattresses are affordable and durable and offer some of the benefits of natural latex, such as support, durability, and cooling capabilities.
-Keep in mind, they can still off-gas and are not entirely eco-friendly.
+Yet they can still off-gas and are not entirely eco-friendly.

 Check out our latex mattress review for the top latex mattress picks.